12 Signs Of Having A Girl: Myths and Facts

 Signs You Are Having A Baby Girl – Are They True?

-Here are some signs that people use to guess if the unborn baby is a girl.
-However, they do not have any scientific backing, as these signs may be true in the case of baby boys as well.
+Here are some signs people use to guess if the unborn baby is a girl.
+We’ve tried to cover the beliefs across the globe, from the Americas and Europe to Asia.
+Some date back to ancient Egypt as well.
+However, none of these have scientific backing, as these signs may also be true in baby boys.

 1. Fetal heart rate is high